-|Use sites you visit||Controls how we use data collected on other websites and apps to improve
+|Use sites you visit to improve which ads you see on Pinterest||Controls how we use data collected on other websites and apps to improve

-|Use partner info||Controls how we use info from our partners for
+|Use partner info to improve which ads you see on Pinterest||Controls how we use info from our partners for

-|Improve the ads you see about Pinterest||Controls whether we can use your Pinterest activity to show you ads about
+|Use your activity to improve ads you see about Pinterest on other sites or apps you may visit||Controls whether we can use your Pinterest activity to show you ads about

 |Share activity for ads performance reporting||Controls whether we can share info about you with advertisers, to help them to